clojure-doc/clojure-doc.github.io/content/md/articles/language/collections_and_sequences.md

 ```

 When using `assoc` with a vector, the key is the index and the value is the value to assign to that index in the returned vector.
-The key must be <= (count vector) or a "IndexOutOfBoundsException" will occur.
+The key must be <= (count vector) or an index out of bounds error will occur.

 ```klipse-clojure
 (assoc [1 2 76] 2 3) ; ⇒ [1 2 3]